hdl/Termux-packages/README.md

 ## Usage

+> ATTENTION: Latest releases of Termux are available through F-Droid.
+There are outdated versions available through Google Play, but using them is discouraged.
+See [termux/termux-app#1072@issuecomment-473965266](https://github.com/termux/termux-app/issues/1072#issuecomment-473965266).

 See [wiki.termux.com](https://wiki.termux.com) for general guidelines about getting started with Termux, such as how to setup [Touch Keyboard](https://wiki.termux.com/wiki/Touch_Keyboard)s.
 Power users will prefer plugging a USB/Bluetooth keyboard, which works off the shelf.

 Termux feels like a Debian environment with regard to installing/managing packages.
 However, a wrapper named `pkg` is provided for dealing with some details of Termux.
 As explained in [wiki.termux.com: Package Management > Using the package manager](https://wiki.termux.com/wiki/Package_Management), using `pkg` is recommended.